-The Major Professor may guide the student for the proper format.
-Along with written permission from the Major Professor, the preproposal should be submitted to the Graduate Program Coordinator for distribution to the Advisory Committee for evaluation.
+[C] Along with written permission from the Major Professor, the preproposal should be submitted to the Graduate Program Coordinator for distribution to the Examining Committee for evaluation.
 Its members are given one week to evaluate and respond to the Graduate Program Coordinator.
+This response will include a decision as to whether the student may proceed with development of the proposal.
+If the decision is not to proceed, the student will be asked to revise the pre-proposal and resubmit (repeating [B] and [C]).